GX-CHEN/gimp_tutorial/articles/convert_pdf_to_600ppi_tiff.md

     <div style="clear: both;"></div>

 ### Scale Image

 After import, the Gimp project will have two images opened in two tabs (corresponding to PDF page #1 and page #2).
 You may have more tabs if you have more pages.
 The handling for each page/image is exactly the same:
-1. Select a image (you do from switch tab), navigate `Image -> Scale Image`, after click you'll see the following option
+1. Select an image (you can do it by click tabs on the top), navigate `Image -> Scale Image`, after click you'll see the following option
     <p float="left">
     <img src="../assets/convert_pdf_to_600ppi_tiff/scale_image_before.jpg" alt="scale_image_before" width="800" />
     </p>